1987 Los Angeles Raiders season

 The 1987 Los Angeles Raiders season was the franchise's strike-shortened 28th season overall, and the franchise's 18th season in the National Football League.
-They finished with a disappointing record of 5–10 (the team's worst finish since Al Davis arrived in 1963).
-It was only the sixth losing season in franchise history.
+The Raiders finished with a disappointing record of 5–10, the team's worst finish since Al Davis arrived in 1963 and only the sixth losing season in franchise history.

 Offseason

 NFL draft

 Since he did not sign with a team by the 1987 draft, Bo Jackson's rights were forfeited by Tampa Bay and his name was thrown back into the draft.
 The Raiders selected Jackson in the seventh round with the 183rd overall pick.
 Raiders owner Al Davis supported Jackson and his baseball career and got Jackson to sign a contract by offering him a salary that was comparable to a full-time starting running back but allowing Jackson to only play part-time until the baseball season was done.